 Cricut: A Pandemic Winner Has Fallen Too Far

-Cricut is dominant in its niche and has a big opportunity overseas.
+Cricut stock is dominant in its niche and has a big opportunity overseas.
 Near all-time lows, that should be enough

 Welcome to Overlooked Alpha.
 Subscribe below to get our best investing ideas in your inbox every Sunday morning:

-Over the past twelve months, the market has punished so-called “pandemic winners”, and Cricut (CRCT) certainly qualifies.
+Over the past twelve months, the market has punished so-called “pandemic winners”, and Cricut stock (CRCT) certainly qualifies.
 The manufacturer of “smart cutting machines” was unquestionably a beneficiary of the coronavirus pandemic, which brought on millions of new customers and led to a dramatic jump in revenue and profits.